Pinoccio/docs/ScoutCommands.md

 # led
 ## led.blink
 #### Description
-`led.blink(red, green, blue, ms=500)`
+`led.blink(red, green, blue, ms=500, continuous=0)`

 Blink the RGB LED with the given colors.
 An optional fourth argument chooses how long the LED will be on when it blinks.
 The default time is 500 milliseconds.
+If the optional fifth argument is passed in, the LED will blink continuously until you call another LED command or `led.off`.

 ```bash
 > led.blink(0, 255, 255)